mailgun/documentation/source/api-blocklist-monitoring.rst

  ====================== ========================================================
  Field                  Description
  ====================== ========================================================
- ``timerange_start``    Required.
+ ``timerangeStart``     Required.
 An ISO8601 format timestamp specifying the start of your desired timerange.
- ``timerange_end``      Required.
+ ``timerangeEnd``       Required.
 An ISO8601 format timestamp specifying the end of your desired timerange.
  ``ip``                 Optional.
 Use to filter events by specific IP address.
  ``blocklist``          Optional.
 Use to filter events by specific blocklist.
  ``event``              Optional.
 Use to filter events by event type.
 Accepted values include ``[ip_listed, ip_delisted]``.